Digital Nomad Tax

 If you are planning to spend some time in Romania, you should be aware that this could have some tax consequences.

-Tax residency in Romania
+Tax Residency in Romania

 There are three ways by which you can become a tax resident in Romania.

-The first way is by spending more than 183 days in Romania during a twelve month period.
 Most nomads don’t like to be locked in one place though.
 So, this rule doesn’t always apply to them.
 If you would qualify as a Romanian tax resident under this criterium, you would be liable to taxes as from the day of your arrival in Romania.

-The second way to become a Romanian tax resident is by having the centre of your vital interests situated in Romania.
-This isn’t a black and white criteria and takes into account different elements.
-I’ve discussed this topic in my article about the best tax residency for digital nomads.
 If you would qualify as a Romanian tax resident under this criterium, you would be liable to taxes as from the day you establish your centre of vital interests in Romania.

 The third way is by being domiciled in Romania.
 This means you have a permanent home – owned or rented – available to you in Romania.
-This links closely to the centre of vital interests as this will also take into account the place where you are staying.

 Technically, there is also a fourth way to qualify as a Romanian tax resident, but this is only applicable to Romanian citizens working abroad as a civil servant.

 Romania applies a flat personal tax rate of 10%.
 This is a good deal from the perspective of solely income taxes.
-Nonetheless, we should also take into account social contributions (see below).

 Dividends are subject to a tax rate of 8% and are also taken into account to calculate your health insurance contributions (see below).
 The same applies to interests but the income tax rate is 10%.

-Tax residency in Romania for digital nomads
+Tax Residency in Romania for Digital Nomads: Social Contributions

 Romanian castle